-PSO2.To create, select, and apply appropriate techniques, resources, modern engineering and business tools including prediction and data analytics to complex engineering activities and business solutions.
+PSO2.
+To create, select, and apply appropriate techniques, resources, modern engineering and business tools including prediction and data analytics to complex engineering activities and business solutions.
+Course Outcomes (COs)

-- 1. Represent characteristics of matrices and determinants with their properties. - 2.
+- 1. Predict the characteristics of matrices and determinants with their properties. - 2.
 Analyze the characteristics of a linear system with Eigen values and vectors. - 3.
 Implement the various matrix techniques in solving the system of linear equations. - 4.
 Identify the vector spaces to represent the systems geometrically. - 5.
 Analyze the systems by vector space techniques.